ayakase/Fuwa/README.md

 ## Features

-- **Real-Time Chatting:** Experience instant messaging with real-time updates.
+- **Real-Time Chatting:** Experience instant messaging with real-time updates, users can search, join or create chat groups and interact with other people.
 - **User Authentication:** Login via Google 0Auth, secure your chat with user authentication.
 - **Image Sharing:** Share images effortlessly using Cloudinary integration.
-- **Responsive Design:** Enjoy a consistent experience across various devices.
+-
 ## Technologies Used

 | Technology   | Description                                       |